The 13 Best Cloud Storage for Photographers in 2025

 Great AI recognitionDoesn’t provide zero-knowledge encryption

-Easy sharing options availableNot most excellent in terms of the privacy
+Incorporated with Android devicesNot most excellent in terms of the privacy

-Auto uploading feature available
+Auto-uploading feature available

 8. Backblaze

-Backblaze can be considered the best cloud storage for photographers, having the need to back up photographs from numerous hard drives.
+Backblaze can be considered the best cloud storage for photographers who need to back up photographs from numerous hard drives.
 It is more like a backup system rather than a storage system.
-That is, if the file is deleted from the computer, it will also get removed from the backup storage.
+That is if the file is deleted from the computer, it will also get removed from the backup storage.
+If you are engaged in continuous work, then it will be easier for you to incorporate all your work through synchronization.
+The best part is that no matter which plans you opt for, you will get to enjoy unlimited storage.

 Sadly, one of the bothersome features is that all the files from your computer get auto-selected for uploading.
-Hence, you have to deselect the files manually, whichever you want to exclude from the backup list.
+Hence, you have to deselect the files manually, whichever ones you want to exclude from the backup list.

-Pricing Categories:
+Pricing Categories

 Their pricing starts from $7/month to $130 for every 2 years.